-The College of Education's Hookulaiwi Hawaiian Language Teacher Education Program and Indigenous Education is aligned with the College of Education's conceptual framework by the following:
+The College of Education's Hookulaiwi Hawaiian Language Immersion Teacher Education Program and Indigenous Education is aligned with the COE's conceptual framework as follows:

-There is an imperative to promote the status of the Hawaiian language.
-In Hawaii, as a result of Article XIV of the Hawaii Revised Statues, Hawaiian language medium education is offered in conjunction with English medium education.
-And, as the only state with two official languages, Hawaii and its teachers are at the forefront of our society.
-Hookulaiwi consists of educators who, through the medium of Hawaiian Language, provide innovative and cutting-edge research and teaching for the teacher preparation program.
+- There is an imperative to promote the status of the Hawaiian language.
+In Hawai'i, as a result of Article XIV of the Hawaii Revised Statues, Hawaiian language medium education is offered in conjunction with English medium education.
+And, as the only state with two official languages, Hawai'i and its teachers are at the forefront of our society.
+Hookulaiwi consists of educators who, through the medium of Hawaiian Language, provide innovative and cutting-edge research and teaching for the teacher preparation program. - The MEdT requires completion of State licensure requirements and the master's degree.
+This innovative program begins with school partnerships.

-- In this innovative program, Hookulaiwi begins with school partnerships.
-The Master of Education in Teaching, a teacher preparation program, includes the completion of State licensing requirements and a Master's degree.
 Hookulaiwi prepares teachers in and for schools that strive to better the educational process and make a difference for all children, particularly for our target population of Hawaiian students.
-The school partnerships involve the preparation of teachers, on-going in-service professional development and continuous teacher research, through our graduate program and the mentoring of in-service teachers through graduate degrees.
-All of which support the overall vision and mission of the College. - In our graduate program we look to increase our awareness and knowledge of Hawaiian ideology, epistemology and pedagogy while continuing to analyze the ever-changing knowledge of Western education.
-It is looked at as a responsibility of our faculty and staff to continuously engage with our practice through assessments and reflections.
-As stated in the College's Conceptual Framework, programmatic assessments used to better practice and better education in our state is given critical consideration by Hookulaiwi.
-We achieve this through our school partnerships and through long inter and intradepartmental partnerships with Manoa.
+The school partnerships involve the preparation of teachers, on-going in-service professional development and continuous teacher research, through our graduate program and the mentoring of in-service teachers through graduate degrees, all of which support the overall vision and mission of the College.

+In our graduate program we look to increase our awareness and knowledge of Hawaiian ideology, epistemology and pedagogy while continuing to analyze the ever-changing knowledge of Western education.
+We consider it a responsibility of our faculty and staff to continuously engage with our practice through assessments and reflections.
+In keeping with our COE Conceptual Framework, we give critical consideration to programmatic assessments used to improve educational practice and education in our state.
+We achieve this through our school partnerships and through inter- and intra-departmental partnerships with UHM.

-It is through collaborations and experiences like these that our teachers are prepared.
-Assuring that our students will be the best possible teacher that will be knowledgeable, effective and caring.
+Through collaborations and experiences, we work to ensure that our candidates become the best possible knowledgeable, effective and caring teachers.